ana02-dot/JobManagement/README.md

 -- git clone https://github.com/ana02-dot/JobManagement.git
 cd JobManagement

-# Configure Your Database:

-Open appsettings.json (or appsettings.Development.json for local development).

-Update the ConnectionStrings section with your SQL Server connection string.

-{
-  "ConnectionStrings": {
-    "DefaultConnection": "Server=YourServerName;Database=JobManagementDb;User Id=YourUserId;Password=YourPassword;"
-  },
-  // ... other settings
-}

-# Apply Database Migrations:

-dotnet ef database update

 # Run the API:

 -- dotnet run

-The API should now be operational, typically accessible at https://localhost:7045 (the exact port will be displayed in your terminal output).

 # Exploring the API with Swagger
 Once the API is running, you can access the interactive Swagger UI in your web browser.
 This interface provides a complete overview of all available API endpoints, including their expected inputs and example responses, allowing for direct testing.

-Open your browser and navigate to: https://localhost:7045/swagger/index.html (adjust the port if necessary) This project is licensed under the MIT License.
-Refer to the LICENSE file for comprehensive details.

-Should you have any questions or require assistance, please feel free to open an issue in the GitHub repository.
-I'll do my best to help!